Complexity Classification in Infinite-Domain Constraint Satisfaction: Set Constraints

 The first-order theory of the structure $\mathfrak S$ is certainly not $\omega$-categorical -- it is easy to verify that there are infinitely many pairwise inequivalent first-order formulas with one free variable.
 However, all set constraint satisfaction problems can be formulated with an $\omega$-categorical template.
 To see this, first note that the structure $({\cal P}({\mathbb N}); \cup,\cap,c,{{\bf 0}},{{\bf 1}})$ is a Boolean algebra, with \begin{itemize} \item ${\bf 0}$ playing the role of false, and ${\bf 1}$ playing the role of true; \item $c$ playing the role of $\neg$; \item $\cap$ and $\cup$ playing the role of $\wedge$ and $\vee$, respectively. \end{itemize} To facilitate the notation, we write $\bar x$ instead of $c(x)$, and $x \neq y$ instead of $\neg (x = y)$.

-It is well-known that all countable atomless\footnote{An \emph{atom} in a Boolean algebra is an element $x \neq {\bf 0}$ such that for all $y$ with $x \cap y = y$ and $x \neq y$ we have $y=\bf 0$.
-If a Boolean algebra does not contains atoms, it is called \emph{atomless}.} Boolean algebras are isomorphic (Corollary 5.16 in~\cite{KoppelbergBoolenAlgebras}; also see Example 4 on page 100 in~\cite{HodgesLong}).
+An \emph{atom} in a Boolean algebra is an element $x \neq {\bf 0}$ such that for all $y$ with $x \cap y = y$ and $x \neq y$ we have $y=\bf 0$.
+If a Boolean algebra does not contains atoms, it is called \emph{atomless}.
+It is well-known that there exist countable atomless Boolean algebras, and that all countable atomless Boolean algebras are isomorphic (Corollary 5.16 in~\cite{KoppelbergBoolenAlgebras}; also see Example 4 on page 100 in~\cite{HodgesLong}).
 Let $\mathfrak A$ denote such a countable atomless Boolean algebra; the domain $\mathfrak A$ is denoted by $\mA$.
 Since the axioms of Boolean algebras and the property of not having atoms can all be written as first-order sentences, it follows that $\mathfrak A$ is $\omega$-categorical.
 We also remark that the structure $\mathfrak A$ has quantifier elimination (see Exercise 17 on Page 391 in~\cite{HodgesLong}).
 The link between the set constraint satisfaction problems over $2^{\mathbb N}$ mentioned in Section~\ref{sect:csp-examples} and the atomless Boolean algebra is the following.

 \begin{proposition} Let $\bC$ be a set constraint language.
 Then there exists an $\omega$-categorical structure $\bB$ such that $\bB$ and $\bC$ have the same existential theory.
 In particular, when $\bC$ has finite signature, then $\bB$ and $\bC$ have the same $\Csp$. \end{proposition}